davesteele/davesteele.github.io/_posts/2015-08-01-intermediate-gpg.markdown

 ### Certificate configuration information is stored in the Primary key self signature

-Key options, such as the preferred signing algorithm, are stored as a part of the self signature. many 'gpg --edit-key' operations may therefore result in a new self signature being appended to a key.
+Key options, such as the preferred signing algorithm, are stored as a part of the self signature.
+Many 'gpg --edit-key' operations may therefore result in a new self signature being appended to a key.

 ### Subkeys can be useful, but you don't have to deal with that before the keysigning